Can I Work With An Expired Green Card? Key Points

 Work With Spar & Bernstein To Renew Your Green Card

-At Spar & Bernstein, we know that renewing your Green Card can be confusing and stressful.
-That’s why we’re here — for over 60 years, our experienced team has been helping Green Card holders around the country file the correct paperwork to be able to live and work in the U.S.
+For over 60 years, our experienced and compassionate team has been helping Green Card holders around the country file the correct paperwork to be able to live and work in the U.S.

-- Help you file the correct forms, on time
+- Help you file the correct forms on time.

-- Represent you before USCIS
+- Represent you before USCIS.

-- Help with your future citizenship application, if you have applied for removal of conditions
+- Help with your future citizenship application, if you have applied for removal of conditions.

 With extensive experience in all areas of immigration, from family and employment immigration to investor visa, waivers, deportation and removal defense, we have helped thousands of people obtain immigration benefits and fulfil their American dream.

-Schedule a consultation via our online form or call us at 800-529-5465 — we’d love to meet you and explain how we can help in your immigration journey.
+Schedule a consultation via our online form or call us at 800-529-5465.
+We’d love to meet you and explain how we can help in your immigration journey.